ximfect/ximfect/README.md

 Drag & drop a `.xpk` file on the ximfect executable to unpack & install the effect/lib from the file.

 *(effects come in `.fx.xpk` files, libs come in `.lib.xpk` instead)*

-# The how-tos below are exclusively for the lastest bleeding-edge version of ximfect.
-The documentation for the latest release can be found [here](https://ximfect.github.io).

 # How to install